Definitions and Interpretation

 “Process” or “Processing”

-“Sensitive Personal Data” – as defined in the DPA;
+“Sensitive Personal Data” – as defined by the DPA and GDPR

 “We”, “Us” or “Our” – NWG Network, a company registered in England and Wales with company number 6557851 whose registered office is at Suite 2 Innovation House, East Service Road, Raynesway, Derby, DE21 7BF and who may be contacted on firstname.lastname@example.org; and

 “You”, “Your” – an individual, company, or firm accessing our Site.